View over Lake Thun from Thun Castle

 Round-trip journeys are possible or you can travel by train in one direction and then enjoy a Thun or Spiez to Interlaken boat cruise to complete your trip.

-TIP: Unlimited travel aboard Lake Thun cruises is included with the Swiss Travel Pass.
+TIP: Unlimited travel aboard Lake Thun cruises is included with the Swiss Travel Pass and the Berner Oberland Pass.

 Lake Thun Information

-Lake Thun stretches 18 kilometres from Thun to Interlaken and is almost 4 kilometres across at its widest point.
+Lake Thun stretches 18 kilometres from Thun to Interlaken and is almost four kilometres across at its widest point.
 It covers an area of 48.3 km².

 With a backdrop of the Bernese Alps, glistening turquoise water and a shoreline dotted with castles and chalets, it’s an idyllic and restful holiday destination.